-The Attendance and Pupil Welfare Service works with schools, parents and carers, pupils and other agencies to ensure the Council meets its statutory responsibility of ensuring every child receives a suitable education appropriate to their age, ability and aptitude, by either attendance at school or otherwise.
-This includes working with Children Missing Education, Child in Entertainment (performances) and Employment as well as monitoring children who are educated at home.
-Education Welfare Officers can provide advice, guidance and support to enable all young people to benefit fully from the educational provision available and to promote their welfare and attendance at school.
-You can contact the APWS by email: APWS@doncaster.gov.uk or by telephoning 01302 736504.
+Doncaster Council has a statutory responsibility of ensuring every child receives a suitable education appropriate to their age, ability and aptitude, by either attendance at school or otherwise.
+This includes supporting schools to ensure children have a good attendance.
+Doncaster Council's Attendance and Pupil Welfare Officers work closely with your child's school to provide advice, guidance and support to ensure your child attends school regularly.

+Information can be found www.doncaster.gov.uk/services/schools/attendance-and-pupil-welfare-service

+You can contact the APWS by email: APWS@doncaster.gov.uk or by telephoning the duty line 01302 736504.